Skip to main content

 What if I leave the United States?

-If you are outside of the United States for more than five months while on leave, you’ll need to obtain new immigration documents (I-20 or DS-2019) from the Office of Global Learning to return to the country in F-1 or J-1 status.
-Speak with an International Services advisor to determine the possibility of reactivating your closed SEVIS record.
-You may need to verify your funding again by providing updated department letters of support and bank statements.
+You may have to leave the United States if you cannot maintain your F-1 or J-1 status.
+You will need to obtain new immigration documents (I-20 or DS-2019) from International Services to return to the country in F-1 or J-1 status.
+You will need to verify your funding again by providing updated department letters of support and bank statements.

 Before we can issue your new I-20 or DS-2019, you will also need to contact the advising office in your college, professional school, or graduate program to obtain permission to return.
+After you have obtained permission for return from your college, professional school, or graduate program, follow the instructions below in the section, Return from Leave of Absence, for guidance on how to obtain a new I-20 or DS-2019.

 How do I return to full-time registration?